Honestly, just take a look at some of these health benefits of art therapy.

-What are the benefits of art therapy for adults, kids and everyone else?
-There are many, and on this page we’ll cover just about all as them as we uncover the secret benefits of art therapy for adults, kids and everyone else.
+There are many great benefits of art therapy, and on this page we’ll cover just about all as them as we uncover the secret benefits of art therapy for adults, kids and everyone else.

 As kids we all loved throwing paint over a page, making a complete mess of colour.
 The grown-ups smiled and said “ooooh, what is this, a cat?”
 And of course we said “No, it’s a house.”

 Stupid grown-ups, they just didn’t get it.
 The art was never about a subject, it was psychological; it was about a feeling.
 Oftentimes, those houses that looked like cats and cats that looked like aeroplanes weren’t supposed to look right; they were supposed to feel right

 Art Therapy Q & A